meilisearch/documentation/reference/features/search_parameters.md

 - `facetsDistribution`: The number of remaining candidates for each specified facet
 - `exhaustiveFacetsCount`: A `true` or `false` value indicating whether the count is exact (`true`) or approximate (`false`)

-When `exhaustiveFacetsCount` is false, it is because the search matches contain too many different values for the given `facetName`s.
+`exhaustiveFacetsCount` is `false` when the search matches contain too many different values for the given `facetName`s.
 In this case, MeiliSearch stops the distribution count to prevent slowing down the request.

 ::: warning
 `exhaustiveFacetsCount` is not implemented in MeiliSearch v0.21.